Florida Debt Collection Harassment

 Common Florida Debt Collection Violations

 The debt collection statutes provide Florida consumers legal protection from certain forms of debt collection methods, including:

 - Calling at a location known to be inconvenient, such as your place of employment or during inappropriate hours (generally between 9:00pm and 8:00am);

 - Calling after being informed that you have legal representation;

 - Continued communication attempts by a creditor after being informed that an individual is unable to pay the debt;

 - Use of physical or verbal threats or acts to collect debt;

 - Publicizing or threatening to make public your debt delinquencies;

 - Excessive calling with an intent to disturb or annoy;

-- Acquiring an individual’s location information from another person, while stating that he/she owes a debt in order to learn of your location.
+- Acquiring an individual’s location information from another person, while stating that he/she owes a debt in order to learn of your location; and

 These actions include only a few circumstances in which a debt collector may be liable for violations of the FDCPA and/or the FCCPA.
-As there are limits on the amount of time one can file a claim for FDCPA or FCCPA violations, contact Tampa FDCPA attorney Scott Florin as soon as possible if you believe your rights have been violated.
+As there are limits on the amount of time one can file a claim for FDCPA or FCCPA violations, seeking legal representation as soon as possible if one believes his/her rights have been violated is recommended.